VBitsHub/Bitpixel-CoinOPS-Next-2/README.md

 Extract to root folder of Coinops Next 2 overwriting the files.

-Run bitpixel_lf.exe once.
+Run bitpixel_lf.exe [ip address] once.
 (Only need to run this whenever you add new artwork this)
 Ex:
 bitpixel_lf localhost
 or